openssbd/EXCEL2CSV/README.md

 # EXCEL2CSV

-Sample of metadata decoder and importer for SSBD
+Sample of metadata converter and importer for SSBD

 * Sample project including metadata in EXCEL format and TIF images
   * Collection_test/20-Azuma-WormMembrane/20-Azuma-WormMembrane.xlsx